 Wonder One (ages 3 – 7) will operate as an authentic Montessori environment focusing on whole child development – cognitive, physical, emotional, and social – with an emphasis on exploring and discovering natural interests.
 Students in One will be introduced to the goal setting and independent learning skills needed to thrive in future studios.

-Wonder Two (ages 7-11) will build on students Montessori skills while engaging learners in Projects with Purpose and mastery-based core skills – computer and life sciences, reading, writing, and math – using proven and challenging tech-based learning tools.
+Wonder Two and Three (ages 7-11) will build on students Montessori skills while engaging learners in Projects with Purpose and mastery-based core skills – computer and life sciences, reading, writing, and math – using proven and challenging tech-based learning tools.
 Projects will focus on complex interdisciplinary problems, ethical dilemmas, and simulations requiring deep critical thinking, heavy collaboration, and unique creative solutions.